openUC2/openUC2.github.io/docs/02_Toolboxes/06_HoloBox/README.md

 ### Michelson Interferometer
 The classic interferometer that uses a beam splitter to create two separate light paths that are later recombined to create interference patterns.
 Fundamental for understanding wave optics and measuring optical path differences.

+You can find the experiments [here](./02_MichelsonInterferometer/03_michelsoninterferometer.md).

 ### Mach-Zehnder Interferometer
 A split-beam interferometer with separate reference and sample arms, ideal for transmission microscopy and quantitative phase imaging.
 Offers greater flexibility for sample insertion compared to the Michelson design.

+You can find the experiments [here](./03_MachZehnderInterferometer/03_machzehnderinterferometer.md).

 ### Inline Holography
 Record and reconstruct wavefronts using inline holographic techniques for label-free imaging and 3D reconstruction.

+You can find the experiments [here](./04_InlineHolography/03_inlineholography.md).

+### Off-Axis Holography

+Advanced holographic imaging technique that allows for separation of the real and virtual images, enabling quantitative phase imaging and wavefront reconstruction.

+You can find the experiments [here](./05_OffAxisHolography/03_offaxisholography.md).

 ## Polarization Experiments